 If you live in a Croydon Council home with a council-fitted heating system, repairs go through the council, not a private engineer.

-Croydon Council’s repair priorities confirm that loss of heating and hot water is classified as urgent: the council aims to attend within 24 hours during the heating season (1 October to 31 March), or within 3 days between 1 April and 30 September.⁶
+Croydon Council’s repair priorities classify loss of heating and hot water where there are no alternatives as an emergency repair: the council aims to attend within 24 hours during the heating season (1 October to 31 March), or within 3 days between 1 April and 30 September.⁶ Partial heating/hot-water failure or containable radiator/boiler leaks fall into the urgent category — attended within 5 working days.

 If you have a health condition requiring hot water for regular bathing and an electric shower is not available, the council classifies this as a 24-hour emergency year-round.⁶